Nonnegative Hermitian vector bundles and Chern numbers: Abstract

 \section{Abstract}

-We show in this article that if a holomorphic vector bundle over a compact complex manifold has a nonnegative curvature Hermitian metric in the sense of Bott and Chern, which always exists on globally generated holomorphic vector bundles, then some special linear combinations of Chern forms with respect to the Chern connection are nonnegative.
-This particularly implies that all the Chern numbers of such a holomorphic vector bundle are nonnegative and can be bounded below and above respectively by two special Chern numbers in an explicit manner.
-As applications, we obtain a family of new results on compact complex manifolds whose holomorphic tangent or cotangent bundles are globally generated, some of which improve several classical results.
+We show in this article that if a holomorphic vector bundle has a nonnegative Hermitian metric in the sense of Bott and Chern, which always exists on globally generated holomorphic vector bundles, then some special linear combinations of Chern forms are strongly nonnegative.
+This particularly implies that all the Chern numbers of such a holomorphic vector bundle are nonnegative and can be bounded below and above respectively by two special Chern numbers.
+As applications, we obtain a family of new results on compact connected complex manifolds which are homogeneous or can be holomorphically immersed into complex tori, some of which improve several classical results.